The Family Proceedings Advisory Service (FPAS) is set up under the Children (Guernsey and Alderney) Law (2008) as amended.

-- The Family Proceedings Advisory Service was formerly known as the Safeguarder Service.
+- The Family Proceedings Advisory Service roles include the following:

 When does the Family Proceedings Advisory Service become involved?

 - The Court appoints a Family Proceedings Adviser:

 - When parents or carers are separating or divorcing and have not reached agreement on the care of their children and have made applications to the Court.